Canoeing Questions and Answers

 If you have forgotten your password a new one can be emailed to you.
-See our help and advice page.

 This new password will get you into your account where you can change it for a more friendly one.
 If this all fails get back to me and I can sort something out.

 Silly me ripped my cag seal on my watch – Anyone advise on how to repair rip on a seal on a cag – can this be done by yourself or is a professional job.
 Although I see repair kits I wonder do they actually work and has anyone successfully repaired one.

 A wealth of replies on how to mend a broken seal on a cag from temporary measures with puncture repair kits, stretching over lemonade bottles – good ideas.

 For a long term repair so many people have recommended the rubber man – (although sounds like a fetish retailer …lol) He appears to be the most recommended by all.